The 12 Point Plan – 10. Journal

 Benefits:

 The second point in the Mind realm is to start developing a deeper insight into what’s going on for you mentally and emotionally.
-The purpose of this tool is to create some space to acknowledge any lingering emotional issues that may have accumulated in your life, and then attempt to process them.
+The purpose of this tool is to create some space to acknowledge any lingering emotional issues that may have accumulated in your life, process them, and then change how you think about that topic in your life to minimise challenging emotional responses in the future.

 Modern life is busy and most people’s emotional awareness is effected by this pace of life.
 Lots of things will happen in the average person’s day that will cause them some annoyance or resentment, which often they don’t get an opportunity to process or express.
 Or they may be experiencing fear, which they haven’t stopped to acknowledge, around things that might happen (or not happen).
 Yet more emotional baggage could be being carried around as unprocessed sadness/grief.